alexleo25/python-SQL/README.md

    - Performed feature selection and transformation

 2. *Exporting to MySQL*
-   - Established connection with MySQL using sqlalchemy / mysql-connector-python
+   - Established connection with MySQL using sqlalchemy
    - Created a table and exported cleaned DataFrame to MySQL database

 3. *SQL-Based Data Analysis*
    - Connected to MySQL Workbench
    - Queried cleaned data for exploratory analysis and insights
-   - Performed aggregations, joins, filtering, and grouping
+   - Performed aggregations, filtering, grouping and subqueries

----

-## 📌 Key SQL Queries Performed

-- Top N analysis
-- Aggregated statistics (e.g., average, min, max)
-- Time-based filtering (if applicable)
-- Grouped comparisons and trends
+## Note
+csv file-[ ]
+python file-[]
+sql file-[]